Get to know California alcohol laws for your RBS certification

 California Minimum Age Requirements for Alcohol Servers

-According to California law, servers who exclusively serve cocktails must be 21 years of age or older.
+According to California law, servers exclusively serving cocktails must be 21 or older.
 However, other servers can be 18 years of age or older.
-For employees working in food service, they must be at least 18 years old to serve alcoholic beverages.
+Employees working in food service must be at least 18 years old to serve alcoholic beverages.
 Violating this requirement is considered a misdemeanor offense.

 Any employee who is planning to or will be serving alcohol must hold a valid alcohol server certification (BPC § 25682).